-The new and improved Chinese herbal medicine diploma will be taught virtually on Zoom by Dr Zan Yu Chen.
+The Chinese herbal medicine diploma will be taught virtually on Zoom by Dr Zan Yu Chen.
 Students will be taught the fundamentals of Chinese herbal medicine online in fortnightly sessions.
-The course will teach 10 modules over 10 months, followed by 2 open book exams at the end of the 10 months.
+The course will teach 10 modules over 10 months, followed by an open book exam at the end of the 10 months.
 Upon completion, students will become members of the FTCMP and will be able to practice Chinese herbal medicine.
-This course is exclusively for acupuncturists who already have foundation Traditional Chinese Medicine knowledge.
+This course is exclusively for healthcare professionals who already have a foundation in Traditional Chinese Medicine knowledge.

 How the course works:

-> Students must complete all modules and attend at least 18 sessions
+- Students must complete all modules and attend at least 18 of the 20 online lectures

-- The accessible diploma will combine online tutoring and offline tutor support
+- The accessible diploma will combine online tutoring and offline support

 Chinese herbal medicine: why now?